marnixvb/josquin/README.md

 # josquin
  data for Josquin paper at KVNM meeting 2021-05-15

-local database: PostgresQL
-visualisations: gephi
+local database: PostgresQL; visualisations: gephi

 1) SQL query used to generate results
 2) results from 1), with some statistics added